FireDragonGameStudio/FmvMaker/Assets/FmvMaker/Resources/FmvMakerVideos/readme.txt

-Place the FmvMaker demo videos () in here.
+Place the FmvMaker demo videos from the latest release (https://github.com/FireDragonGameStudio/FmvMaker/releases) in here.
 Don't forget to unzip them!!!